Care for our Common Home

 In his Papal Encyclical, Laudato Si’: Care for Our Common Home, Pope Francis speaks to the need for “communitarian ecological conversion… Social problems must be addressed by community networks and not simply by the sum of individual good deeds…The ecological conversion needed to bring about lasting change is also a community conversion.”
 (219).

-Care for our Common Home embodies the belief that a spiritual awakening must occur in order to reimagine our place and responsibility within the whole of Earth.
-Earth’s wellbeing is our wellbeing.
+Care for our Common Home embodies the belief that a spiritual awakening must occur to reimagine our place and responsibility on Earth.
+Earth’s well-being is our well-being.
 Rooted in a profound love for Earth that emerges from a deep spiritual commitment and understanding of the climate and other ecological crises facing all of creation, Care for Our Common Home will work to raise awareness and help mitigate the human role in contributing to these crises.
 Our work will help others recognize our existential interdependence with earth.
 We agree with the chorus of calls from faith and other leaders that a change of heart leading to ecological awakening and transformation is essential for charting a path of hope and healing for Earth and ourselves.
-It is the work of changing hearts and minds that provides the emphasis for Genesis’s ecospirituality commitment.
+It is the work of changing hearts and minds that emphasizes Genesis’s ecospirituality commitment.

-"All human institutions, profession, programs, and activities must now be judged primarily by the extent to which they inhibit, ignore or foster a mutually enhancing human/earth relationship." ~ Thomas Berry
+“All human institutions, professions, programs, and activities must now be judged primarily by the extent to which they inhibit, ignore or foster a mutually enhancing human/earth relationship.” ~ Thomas Berry

 “If the world is to be healed through human efforts, I am convinced it will be by ordinary people, people whose love for this life is even greater than their fear.
 People who can open to the web of life that called us into being” ~ Joanna Macy